Testing strong-field QED with the avalanche precursor: Acknowledgements

 This material is based upon work supported by the U.S. National Science Foundation Mid-scale Research Infrastructure Program under Award No. PHY-2329970.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 All of the simulation results we obtained on the HPC system ``3Lab Computing'' hosted at \'{E}cole polytechnique and administrated by the Laboratoire Leprince-Ringuet, Laboratoire des Solides Irradi\'es and Laboratoire pour l'Utilisation des Lasers Intenses.
 S.S.B. was supported by U.S. Department of Energy Office of Science Office of High Energy Physics under Contract No. DE-AC02-05CH11231.
 A.D.P. is partially supported by the U.S. National Science Foundation Mid-scale Research Infrastructure Program under Award No. PHY-2329970.
 The work of G.G. was partially supported by UKRI under grants ST/W000903/1 and EP/Y035038/1.
+S. Meuren is supported by the Centre National de la Recherche Scientifique (CNRS) and the Agence Nationale de la Recherche (ANR) under the Chaire de Professeur Junior (CPJ) program.
+Financial support by the ANR (g4QED project, Grant No. ANR-23-CE30-0011) is acknowledged.

 This material is based upon work supported by the U.S. Department of Energy [National Nuclear Security Administration] University of Rochester ``National Inertial Confinement Fusion Program'' under Award Number DE-NA0004144 and U.S. Department of Energy, Office of Science, under Award Number DE-SC0021057.